GLOBAL MARKETS-Dollar gains on Powell's economic outlook, stocks slip

 By Herbert Lash

-NEW YORK, Feb 28 (Reuters) - The dollar rose to five-week highs on Wednesday on the prospect of tighter monetary policy and an upbeat U.S. economic outlook from the Federal Reserve’s new chief, while global equity markets slid on declines in Celgene Corp and China’s Tencent.
+NEW YORK, Feb 28 (Reuters) - The dollar rose to five-week highs on Wednesday after an upbeat outlook of the U.S. economy from the Federal Reserve’s new chief and the prospect of tighter monetary policy, while global equity markets slid on big declines in China-dependent shares.

-The greenback in February was poised to post its best monthly performance since November 2016 as it also rose to a two-month high against the Canadian dollar and notched three-week highs against both the Swiss franc and sterling.
+The greenback in February was poised to post its best monthly performance since November 2016 as it also rose to three-week highs against the Swiss franc, a two-week peak versus sterling and a two-month high against the Canadian dollar.

 “The dollar has found tailwinds in America’s sturdy economy and its hawkish central bank,” said Joe Manimbo, senior market analyst, at Western Union Business Solutions in Washington.

-World stocks were set to snap a record 15-month winning streak, pulled lower by Chinese conglomerate Tencent Holdings because of its large stake in Singapore-based Sea Ltd , an online gaming and e-commerce firm, and Celgene.
+World stocks were set to snap a record 15-month long winning streak, pulled lower by mining heavyweights Rio Tinto and Glencore after weak factory data from China and a slide in Chinese conglomerate Tencent Holdings.

-Sea posted a larger-than-expected fourth-quarter loss and the departure of its president - the public face of its U.S. listing last year.
-Sea fell 12.9 percent.
+Singapore-based Sea Ltd, an online gaming and e-commerce firm that counts Tencent as its biggest shareholder, posted a larger-than-expected fourth-quarter loss and the departure of its president - the public face of its U.S. listing last year.
+Sea Limited was down 9.95 percent.

-Celgene said on Tuesday that U.S. health regulators rejected its application seeking approval of a key multiple sclerosis drug due to insufficient data.
-The surprise development will likely delay the entry to market of one of Celgene’s most important pipeline assets.
+Business disruption due to Lunar New Year holidays and curbs to factory output from tougher pollution rules drove the weakness, but there are worries of a bigger loss in momentum.

 Longer-dated yields slipped on expectations that a faster pace of Fed rate increases would cool U.S. inflation and economic growth.